 In 2017, the unemployment rate stood at 3,7 percent in Germany.
 Germany therefore has one of the lowest unemployment rates in the world.
 While elsewhere in Europe, youth unemployment has risen significantly in the past few years, in Germany the dual education system has paid off.
 In 2017, only 6.8 percent of 15 to 24 year-olds were registered unemployed.

 Gross is not the same as net

 In Germany when you sign a work contract for employment subject to social security contributions, your contract states your gross salary.
 But gross is not the same as net.
 It means that you will receive less than what is stated in your work contract.

-For example: in 2017, the average gross salary for all salary categories together was just under 4,554 euros a month.
-Wages of people who tend to work more part-time and in low-paid service professions earned an average 3,678 euros a month.
+An example, in 2017 the average gross salary across all salary levels ranged between EUR 4,554 and EUR 3,678 per month.
 In the case of employees in jobs subject to social security contributions, employers automatically deduct income tax, the “solidarity surcharge” (Solidaritätszuschlag) and the statutory social security contributions.
 The advantage is that your social security contributions mean that you are financially insured if you lose your job, fall ill, or are in need of care, and in old age.
 The employers even take over some costs.
 The amounts deducted may vary depending on your income, federal state, tax bracket, health insurance fund and family status.
 In 2017, an unmarried person in tax bracket I in the western German states received an average net salary of around 2,269 euros up to 2,697 euros.